3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 Don't get frustrated by all of the new commands because we will have plenty of time to practice them during this course.

+##BREAK

 ## Labtime
 [Code School Git](https://try.github.io/levels/1/challenges/1)

+If you finish before lunch, finish reading the remaining chapters on git: https://swcarpentry.github.io/git-novice/05-history/